jsoma/ire24-scraping/README.md

-# Using Playwright to scrape state-level license and violations data
+# Scrape state-level license and violations data with browser automation tools

+a.k.a.
+"Using Playwright to scrape pages that require you to fill out forms"

 ## IRE 2024, Los Angeles